Public Economics

 Applied Econometrics

-I am currently experimenting with developing some interactive tools to teach some core concepts in econometrics.
+I am currently experimenting with developing some interactive tools to teach core concepts in econometrics.
 Click on the link to this module to find out more.